plantarum/flowPloidy/README.md

 ## Development Version

+As of May 2018, I have a new analysis method in the works.
+This is aimed at assessing endopolyploidy, where a single sample may have four or more peaks.
+The intent is to compare the number of cells in each peak, rather than to determine a ratio relative to a co-chopped standard.

+This new code will be incorporated into Bioconductor for the next release.
-As of January 2018, I have a few relatively minor bug fixes and tweaks in the works for `flowPloidy`.
-They'll be part of the next BioConductor release in April 2018.
-If you'd like to try the new version out now, you can install it directly from the development branch in the GitHub.
+If you'd like to try it now, you can install it directly from the GitHub repository as follows:

 ```{r}
 ## Install Bioconductor tools first: